-Even though facilities are performing well, there are opportunities for them and the CFI to build on the knowledge and experience gained in this analysis to continue to improve.
-In the short term, this analysis helped define the themes of the 2018 MSI workshop and is informing the planning of the midterm review for the facilities funded in the 2017-22 funding cycle.
+Even though facilities are performing well, there are opportunities for the CFI and facilities to build on the knowledge and experience gained in this analysis to continue to improve.
+In the short term, it has helped define the themes of the 2018 MSI workshop, and is informing the planning of the mid-term review for the facilities funded in 2017-22 funding cycle.
 The CFI is also using these insights to refine its approach to overseeing facilities, as well as its reporting framework.

-The CFI is considering options to address some of the challenges identified in this report (see Appendices A and D).
+The CFI is considering options to address some of the challenges identified in this report (see Appendix A and D).
 For example: